 Lambskin is known for its soft and supple texture, making Lambskin leather jackets supple and comfortable from the get-go.
-Lambskin is generally fairly expensive though, and doesn’t fare as well as some other types of leather on strength and thermal insulation.
+Lambskin is generally fairly expensive though, and doesn’t fare as well as some other types of leather in terms of strength and thermal insulation.

 Note: not all Sheepskin/Lambskin leather jackets are created equal, and some of them are made of higher-end leather.
-When you encounter the words “Napa leather” or “Nappa leather,” they just refer to a high-end type of Sheepskin/Lambskin leather, which is characterized by fine and soft grains.
+When you encounter the words “Napa leather” or “Nappa leather”, they just refer to a high-end type of Sheepskin/Lambskin leather, which is characterised by fine and soft grains.

-Calfskin (basically a young cow) has the properties of both cow and lamb: it’s as soft as lamb, but durable like a cow.
-The downside is that Calfskin is very expensive, much more than even lamb.
-With the thinness and flexibility that it offers, unlike the older animals of the same species, Calfskin (and Lambskin) is a first choice in terms of quality, durability and appearance, and as such is preferred for high quality leather jackets, shoes and other apparel.
+Calfskin (basically a young cow) has the properties of both cowhide and lambskin: it’s as soft as lambskin, but as durable as cowhide.
+The downside is that Calfskin is very expensive, much more than even lambskin.
+With the thinness and flexibility that it offers, unlike the older animals of the same species, Calfskin (and Lambskin) is a first choice in terms of quality, durability and appearance, and as such is preferred for high-quality leather jackets, shoes and other apparel.